hoamle/hoamle.github.io/_posts/2016-10-01-essence-machine-deep-learning.md

 layout: post
 title: "Essence of Machine Learning (and Deep Learning)"
 date: 2016-10-01
-category: machine learning
+tag: [mini-course, machine learning]
 ---
 **"Base"** course for Machine Learning (ML) starters, under the language of ***probabilistic modelling***.
 Pre-requisite for subsequent training sessions in *Topic models* -or *Probabilistic (graphical) models, Deep Learning*, and *other ML topics* (see [A Map of Machine Learning](#map)).
 Upon completing this course, the learners can, hopefully, explore the spectrum of ML research with minimal guidance, keep their heads up on the big picture to not get lost in the complexity (and the hype!) of the field, later learn advanced materials more efficiently, and catch up with recent advances in the field.

 *Motivation*.
 The majority of DSLab-HUST members, including myself back in late 2015, were aspiring ML *self-learners*, but struggled to study **probabilistic/Bayesian modelling** on our own.
-For the newcomers - who are very likely exposed to Deep Neural Networks (DNN) first - a *proper foundation* in probabilistic modelling is one of the most important foundation to see the [big picture of Machine Learning](/articles/16/essence-machine-deep-learning#map) (*Deep Learning* included), and to advance in the field.
-Nevertheless, it's truly hard to find an entry-level MOOC which can introduce (i) fundamentals of probabilistic modelling, and  (ii) [ML core concepts](/articles/16/essence-machine-deep-learning#core) in an intuitive structure as Prof. [Andrew Ng's course](https://www.coursera.org/learn/machine-learning) did.
+For the newcomers - who are very likely exposed to Deep Neural Networks (DNN) first - a *proper foundation* in probabilistic modelling is one of the most important foundation to see the [big picture of Machine Learning](/blog/16/essence-machine-deep-learning#map) (*Deep Learning* included), and to advance in the field.
+Nevertheless, it's truly hard to find an entry-level MOOC which can introduce (i) fundamentals of probabilistic modelling, and  (ii) [ML core concepts](/blog/16/essence-machine-deep-learning#core) in an intuitive structure as Prof. [Andrew Ng's course](https://www.coursera.org/learn/machine-learning) did.
 Therefore, this course is devised to serve the 2 purposes.

 <a name="ilo">**Intended Learning Objectives**</a>
 1. understand the motivation and intuition behind Bayesian inference/reasoning and other [core concepts](#core) in ML, including representative models and/or methods for each concept;